VoronDesign/Voron-Documentation/community/howto/voidtrance/Klipper_Macros_Beginners_Guide.md

 In the above example, `MACRO2` triggers `MACRO1` as the first command executed.
 This will cause `MACRO1` to be executed entirely before `MACRO2` continuing to the next GCode command.

+#### A Bit More About Macros and How To Call Them
+When a macro is defined with `[gcode_macro MACRO_NAME]`, the collection of GCode commands that are in the body of the macro are grouped together and given the label `MACRO_NAME`.
+From that point on, `MACRO_NAME` becomes pseudo-GCode command that Klipper recognizes.
+As such, it can be used in any way that can be used to execute GCode commands - Mainsail console, Moonraker API, GCode files, etc. Also, just like any other GCode command, macros may be created to accept parameters (see (Basic Structure of a GCode Command)[#basic-structure-of-a-gcode-command] and (Macro Template Parameters)[#macro-template-parameters]) or not.

+It is important to remember that Klipper treats macros as GCode commands in order to better understand how Klipper sequences operations.

+Klipper completes each GCode command before executing the another one.
+There is no way to execute two separate GCode commands at the same time.
+Since macros are treated as GCode commands, they are subject to the same rule - the macro has to complete before the next GCode command is executed.
+So, despite the fact that macros are comprised of many other GCode commands, Klipper cannot insert/execute other GCode commands while the macro is being executed.

 ### Variables
 Macro variables (the `variable_<name>` key/value pair) are persistent variables